 Laminate Flooring

-To understand why laminate fails under stress, it is important to examine how laminate flooring is constructed at its core, particularly the role of the HDF layer.
+To understand why laminate flooring fails under stress, it is important to examine its construction at its core, particularly the role of the HDF layer.
 Laminate performance is defined by its core structure, not just its surface design.

-During laminate swelling tests, water entering through joints causes expansion.
-This damage is usually irreversible.
+During laminate swelling tests, water entering through joints causes the laminate to expand.
+This damage is usually irreversible. - Critical factor

-Higher density cores perform better under load and resist deformation more effectively in stress conditions.
+Higher-density cores perform better under load and resist deformation more effectively under stress.

 Laboratory testing creates controlled conditions.
 Real-world environments do not.